lesept777/NaiveBayes-for-ESP32/README.md

 ```
 This enables to pre-process the dataset and prepare for prediction.

 For **categorical data**, there is no need to pre-process the dataset.
+But you can also do it, as it sometimes improves the results.
+Then, use the `predictCatFit` method.

 ## Predict values
 For **continuous data**: to predict a class, first create a features vector: